sushanb/MidasHACK2016/README.md

 When we fully ran our script on all data sheets of 51 states, we generated a JSON file from the nested dictionary.

+For the front end side, we used D3.js for visualizing the results of the JSON file.

 Contributers:
 Saurav K Aryal